mrmanc/mrmanc.github.io/links/index.md

 # Continuous Delivery / Operations / Devops

+* [The Pushtrain](http://pushtrain.club/) by Dan McKinley—an excellent piece about the importance of managing the human side of continuous delivery, since tools are just part of the problem and culture is more significant
 * Good design principles around Chef Cookbooks: [Our Experiences with Chef: Cookbook and Attribute Design](https://omniti.com/seeds/seeds-our-experiences-with-chef-cookbook-and-attribute-design) by Clinton Wolfe  of OmniTI
 * [Database Migrations Done Right](http://www.brunton-spall.co.uk/post/2014/05/06/database-migrations-done-right/) by Michael Brunton-Spall
 * The [OSI Model / Seven Layer Model](https://en.wikipedia.org/wiki/OSI_model) of networking—every web developer should have a high level understanding of this